Ronald Gene Simmons: Convenience store

 Simmons then drove back 3.1 miles through downtown to the Sinclair Mini Mart at 2400 East Main Street.
-Store owner David Salyer was shot once in the forehead and employee Roberta Woolery was shot once in the jaw.
+The third call came in to the police department at 10:39 a.m.

+Store manager David Salyer was shot once in the forehead and employee Roberta Woolery was shot once in the jaw.
+Salyer was in the back of the store drinking coffee with a customer, Tony Carta, when Simmons walked up to Woolery, who was working the register.
+Simmons and Woolery exchanged words, and then Simmons pulled out a pistol from under his dark coat and fired twice.
+Salyer thought it was a joke until Woolery screamed.
+Salyer grabbed a chair, moved toward Simmons, and threw the chair at him.
+He said that he thought that Simmons had fired five shots in the store.
+Two were fired at Salyer, once from near the cash register and again from no more than three or four feet.
+Salyer believed the second shot struck the chair and then hit him over the left eye, but didn't penetrate very far into his head.

 At trial, Woolery said she recognized Simmons as soon as he turned and faced her before he shot.

 Salyer later testified, "When he squeezed the very first shot, he was grinning."
-A customer Salyer had been chatting with ran behind some showcases after the first shot and said he was "picking up six-packs of soda and throwing them at him (Simmons), and hollering and cussing and everything else."
+Carta testified that he ran behind some showcases after the first shot and that he was "picking up six-packs of soda and throwing them at him (Simmons), and hollering and cussing and everything else."

 Freight company

 His final target was the office of the Woodline Motor Freight Company on Bernard Way, where he shot his former supervisor, Joyce Butts, in the head and chest.
-She later testified that she had no memory of the shooting and that, as his supervisor, they had once argued over Simmons's pay.
+She later testified that she had no memory of the shooting and that, as his supervisor, they had once argued over Simmons' pay.
 She would also testify that she had to undergo open-heart surgery to remove a bullet and that she had been left partially paralyzed on her left side.
-He then ordered one of the employees, Vicky Jackson, at gunpoint to call the police, telling her "I've come to do what I wanted to do.
+He then ordered one of the employees, Vicky Jackson, at gunpoint to call the police, telling her, "I've come to do what I wanted to do.
 It's all over now.
 I've gotten everybody who wanted to hurt me."
+Over the next 2½ years, through his execution, Simmons maintained a stony silence about the murders.